 On the night of Dec.
-10th, Pietrzyk, speaking though an interpreter, abruptly confessed, saying Wojciechowski instigated the attack.
+10th, Pietrzyk, speaking through an interpreter, abruptly confessed, saying Wojciechowski instigated the attack.
 According to newspaper accounts, Wojciechowski responded by accusing Pietrzyk of the crime.
 (Pietrzyk, incidentally, had blond hair similar to the strands found on Hattie’s body.)

 Fearful of a violent public response when news of the confessions became known, authorities conducted an immediate night session of the municipal court.
 Escorted by a protective cordon of police, the two men were rushed before a judge, entered guilty pleas, and were sentenced to life in prison.
 Just as quickly, Wojciechowski and Pietrzyk hurried out of City Hall to a waiting convoy of police vehicles to be whisked safely to state prison.

 The lack of evidence, the seemingly convenient confessions, and the subsequent insistence by the two men they had nothing to do with the murder have raised questions over the years.